 # signs), edit the values, and run

-If you you already have databases, jump ahead to launch SequenceServer.
-If not, set up databases as follows.
+If you you already have databases, you're ready to launch SequenceServer.
+If not, set up databases as below.

 To set up BLAST databases from a directory of FASTA sequence

 It will automatically pick up the database directory from the